 Your child will be encouraged to enjoy and utilise our range of resources, equipment and creative/messy play during free play periods.
 Access to our expansive and imaginative outside area is available in all weathers should children choose to do so.
 We also encourage periods of free flow between nursery 2 room and our pre-school room, enabling children to choose their play partners, their activities and which childcare practitioners to bond with on any given day.
 This relationship between both nursery 2 and pre-school children is a positive and supportive one, it encourages choice, independence, tolerance and sharing of ideas, resources and practitioners.

-Parents will receive a written summary in the individual daily diary/communication journal of how your child spent the day, the fun activities carried out, food consumption and toileting where applicable.
+Parents will receive a written summary in the individual daily diary/communication journal on Nursery In A Box of how your child spent the day, the fun activities carried out, food consumption and toileting where applicable.